UgahJoy/Credbevy/README.md

 # Credbevy

-**Credbevy** is a Flutter application designed to ease bill payments,daily expenditures and track these bill transactions.
+**Credbevy** is a Flutter application designed to simplify financial management by offering virtual cards, seamless bill payment solutions, and effortless transfer capabilities, all while providing a secure and efficient way to manage your transactions and expenses.
 This repository contains the source code and setup instructions to help you get started with the app development.

 ## Prerequisites